Health Care & Medication

 • If you or your pharmacist need help, call LINET at 1-800-783-1307

 If you paid for prescription drugs before you were enrolled in LINET, you may be able to get your money back.
-However, not all LINET coverage is retroactive.
+But this is not possible in all cases.
 If you receive a yellow CMS letter (No. 11154) stating that you’ve been auto-enrolled in a Part D plan, retroactive coverage does not apply.

 If you do have retroactive coverage and want to request reimbursement for prescriptions, start by checking the first page of your LI NET Welcome Letter to find your LINET coverage dates.
 Then, follow the steps on the Prescription Drug Claim Form that came with the letter to request a refund.
 You have up to 36 months from the date you got your prescription to ask for reimbursement.